-I have been recommended so many SEO tools over the years I have worked in SEO but just not had the time to give them a try.
-I thought it would be worth listing them here to hear your experience of using these tools.
+I have been recommended so many SEO tools over the years I have worked in SEO but just have not had the time to give them a try.
+I thought it would be worth listing them here to hear about your experience with using these tools.

 Surfer SEO: For content optimisation.

 Seolyzer.io: Crawler & log analysis for all SEO